wmhilton-stoplight/platform-docs/5.-governance/d.style-guides.md

 <!-- theme: info -->
 > Seeing as Spectral works with JSON/YAML-based data, you could write custom rulesets for RAML, Kubernetes config, or any other structured data, but we're gonna focus on APIs here.

-The style guides made with Spectral can focus on the API descriptions (helping developers new to OpenAPI write better quality, more readable, more consistent OpenAPI), or it can focus on the API the API description is describing, to help the API developers make better APIs.
+The style guides made with Spectral can focus on the API descriptions (helping developers new to OpenAPI write better quality, more readable, more consistent OpenAPI), or it can focus on the API description it's describing, to help the API developers make better APIs.

 Or a style guide can do both!

 ### Spectral Rulesets

 Spectral focuses a bit more on helping you write better API descriptions by default, because when it comes to making a "good API"... there's no such thing.
-There's lots of ways to do things badly, but there's a myriad of tradeoffs to most approaches which may work in some situations and not in others.
+There are lots of ways to do things badly, but there's a myriad of tradeoffs to most approaches that may work in some situations and not in others.

 So, we help you write valid _and useful_ [OpenAPI](https://meta.stoplight.io/docs/spectral/docs/reference/openapi-rules.md) and [AsyncAPI](https://meta.stoplight.io/docs/spectral/docs/reference/asyncapi-rules.md) with our core rulesets, which you can then extend in your own custom style guides.